pivotal/docs-platform-automation/docs/before-you-begin/setup-s3-and-resources.md

 When using the [Concourse S3 Resource][concourse-s3-resource],
-several configuration properties are available for retreiving objects.
+several configuration properties are available for retrieving objects.
 The bucket name is required.

 !!!
 Info "On networking and accessing a bucket"
     In order for your Concourse
-    to have access to your Amazon S3 bucket, ensure that you have the appropriate firewall and networking settings for your Concourse instance to
+    to have access to your S3 bucket, ensure that you have the appropriate firewall and networking settings for your Concourse instance to
     make requests to your bucket.
     Concourse uses various "outside" resources
     to perform certain jobs.
-    Ensure that Concourse can "talk" to your Amazon S3 bucket.
+    Ensure that Concourse can "talk" to your S3 bucket.

 ## Reference Resources Pipeline